 Under the Bond Ordinance, all PFC Revenues are deposited into the PFC Revenue Fund and used to pay the approved costs of PFC Facilities, either directly or as debt service on PFC Revenue Bonds.
 Pursuant to the Bond Ordinance, amounts remaining in the PFC Revenue Fund after the payment of project costs (together with any amounts in the PFC Revenue Bond Account of the Sinking Fund) must, at all times, be sufficient to cover debt service payments to be made on all PFC Revenue Bonds during the succeeding year.
 Amounts in the PFC Revenue Fund may also be transferred to the PFC Revenue Enhancement Account.
 Any amounts on deposit in the PFC Revenue Enhancement Account are accounted for as PFC Revenues in computing the coverage of Debt Service Requirements of PFC Revenue Bonds by PFC Revenues.
 For additional information on the flow of funds relating to PFC Revenues, see "APPENDIX D - SUMMARY OF CERTAIN PROVISIONS OF THE BOND ORDINANCE" attached hereto.
-As to the pledge of Pledged Revenues, the Series 2023 New Money Hybrid PFC Bonds will be subordinate in right of payment to the Outstanding Senior Lien General Revenue Bonds and the Series 2023 General Revenue Bonds.

-Additional Bonds secured by a Senior Lien on PFC Revenues, on a parity with the Hybrid PFC Bonds, including the Series 2023 New Money Hybrid PFC Bonds and, when and if issued, the Series 2023 Forward Delivery Hybrid PFC Refunding Bonds and the Planned 2024 Hybrid PFC Bonds, may be issued under the Bond Ordinance, but only if such Additional Bonds are issued as Hybrid PFC Bonds having a Senior Lien on PFC Revenues and a Subordinate Lien on General Revenues.
+Additional Bonds secured by a Senior Lien on PFC Revenues, on a parity with the Hybrid PFC Bonds, including, when and if issued, the Planned 2025 Hybrid PFC Bonds, may be issued under the Bond Ordinance, but only if such Additional Bonds are issued as Hybrid PFC Bonds having a Senior Lien on PFC Revenues and a Subordinate Lien on General Revenues.
 Under the Bond Ordinance, the City may also issue Additional Bonds secured only by a Subordinate Lien on Pledged Revenues on a parity with the Subordinate Lien on Pledged Revenues securing the Outstanding Hybrid PFC Bonds.
 See "OUTSTANDING AIRPORT OBLIGATIONS - Hybrid PFC Bonds - Proposed Issuance of Additional Hybrid PFC Bonds" herein.